onflow/May-The-Flow-Be-With-You/README.md

 - You must deploy on Flow and put your Flow EVM (i.e. metamask) or Cadence (i.e. Flow Wallet) wallet address to recieve rewards.
 - All code must be original and public
 - All submissions must be made through this repository
-- Each wallet address can win multiple times
+- Each wallet address can win multiple times (althogugh not in the same week)
 - Weekly prizes are distributed within several days of winners being announced
 - Flow's Community Team has final say on all prize decisions